-Whether it’s becoming a room for your first child or the master bedroom, procrastinating about fixing this uncomfortable room above the garage has come back to haunt you.
+Whether it’s becoming a room for your first child or the master bedroom, procrastinating about fixing this uncomfortable room over the garage has come back to haunt you.

-With more than 15 years of experience under our belts, RetroFoam of Michigan has come out to homes where that bonus room above the garage was in desperate need of an air seal – which foam insulation is able to provide.
+With more than 17 years of experience under our belts, RetroFoam of Michigan has come out to homes where that bonus room over a garage was in desperate need of an air seal – which foam insulation can provide.

-Stop dealing with extreme temperatures that are 10 degrees hotter or colder depending on the time of year, smells, noises, and high monthly electric bills and let’s take a look at the best way to insulate a bonus room above a garage.
+Stop dealing with extreme temperatures that are 10 degrees hotter or colder depending on the time of year, smells, noises, and high monthly electric bills.
+To fix these issues, let’s take a look at the best way to insulate a bonus room above a garage.

-Best Way to Insulate a Bonus Room Above a Garage
+Best Way to Insulate a Bonus Room Over a Garage

-The best way to insulate the bonus room above your garage is going to be just like any other room in your house – insulate the exterior walls, the ceiling or attic, and the floor.
+The best way to insulate the finished room over the garage is going to be just like any other room in your house – insulate the exterior walls, the ceiling or attic, and the floor.